konveyor/tackle-data-gravity-insights/docs/development.md

-# Developer Environment
+# Set up your Developer Environment

-This project uses Docker and Visual Studio Code with the Remote Containers extension to provide a consistent repeatable disposable development environment for all of the developer.
+This project contains a `.devcontainer` folder that will set up a Docker environment in Visual Studio Code with the Remote Containers extension to provide a consistent repeatable disposable development environment for all of the developer.

 You will need the following software installed: